azdavis/millet/docs/manual.md

 ### VS Code settings

-Millet offers the following configuration options via VS Code settings:
+Millet offers the following configuration options via VS Code settings, which are stored as [JSON][]:

 <!-- @begin vscode-config -->